sara-nl/clouddocs/VU-20181116/partA.markdown

 Under section _Select the Datastore to store the resource_, choose the entry displaying **147: _Courses\_img_** by clicking anywhere in the entry row.
 It should now read, right above the entry you just clicked: `You selected the following datastore: Courses_img`.

-* Finally, click the blue *Download* button.
+* Finally, click the green *Download* button.
 This step will import the `appliance` from the Marketplace to your work environment

 > <i class="fa fa-question-circle" aria-hidden="true"></i> **Food for brain**
 >